gist-ailab/uop-net/README.md

 You can download evaluation data [here](https://drive.google.com/file/d/19mmLYNT_2reMV7C7Z8pEWwgjBulVobCG/view?usp=drive_link)

 - 63 YCB data with 100 partial sampled point cloud which was used for test and evaluate
-- You can inference and evaluate code after download this data
+- You can run inference and evaluate code after download this data

 ##### File tree